Financing Your Austin Rental Property

 - At least 20% down payment.
 There is no mortgage insurance or second lien.

 - Reserves in the bank.
 This is ‘rainy day’ money.
-Lenders are looking for 2 to 12 months reserves on the full PITI payment on all owned properties.
+Lenders are looking for 2 to 12 months of reserves on the full PITI payment on all owned properties.

 - A qualifying credit score.